allengarcia04/allengarcia04/README.md

 **Tech Stack**

-Python: My go-to for problem-solving and backend development.
+**Python**: My go-to for problem-solving and backend development.
-JavaScript, React, HTML/CSS: Passionate about building intuitive and dynamic frontends.
+**JavaScript, React, HTML/CSS**: Passionate about building intuitive and dynamic frontends.
-Always Learning: Exploring new frameworks and technologies to expand my skill set.
+**Always Learning**: Exploring new frameworks and technologies to expand my skill set.

 **Seeking Opportunities**